 Assistant Teaching Professor of Hispanic Studies

 My research is focused on Early Modern Spanish literature, particularly theater, and the emerging transatlantic society as a result of the encounter between Europe and the Americas.
-A significant amount of my studies have been on Juan Ruiz de Alarcón (1580?-1639).
+A significant amount of my studies revolve around Juan Ruiz de Alarcón (1580?-1639).
 I interpret his theater as a form of self-fashioning.
 His birth and upbringing in New Spain in addition to his travels to Spain place his theater at a privileged position for analysis through a transatlantic lens.

-“ ‘Contigo hablo, bestia fiera’: Estrategias de autoría en los paratextos de las Comedias de Juan Ruiz de Alarcón."
-Alarconiana, vol. 5, 2019, pp. 83-96.
+- Estrada, J. (2019)."
+'Contigo hablo, bestia fiera:' Estrategias de autoría en los paratextos de las Comedias de Juan Ruiz de Alarcón."
+Alarconiana, vol. 5, pp. 83-96.

 - Estrada, J. (2015).
 "Hidden Pilgrimages: Considerations on a Religious Wandering in Miguel de Cervantes' 'The Illustrious Kitchen Maid.'"
 Newberry Essays in Medieval and Early Modern Studies, vol. 9, pp. 95-102